MBaaS vs PaaS – What’s the Difference?

 Differences between MBaaS and PaaS

-PaaS and MBaaS are not completely different as infrastructure for software development, testing and running.
+PaaS and MBaaS are not entirely different as infrastructure for software development, testing, and running.
 In some cases, an MBaaS is often referred to as a PaaS equipped with the feature of backend building.
-Yet, there are clear differences related to the purpose of using each model, their features and functionalities.

 |Operating System||Provider Manages|